Washington D.C. Temple Festival of Lights

 Can I bring my children?

 Absolutely!
-All events are family-friendly and children are welcome, though it's suggested they be able to remain seated and attentive during performances.
+All events are family-friendly and children are welcome.
+However, for the comfort of performers and other guests, children should be able to remain seated and attentive during performances.

 Where can I park?

-Free parking is available at the Temple, Visitors' Center, and nearby Stake Center, with attendants to guide you.
+Free parking is available at the Temple, Visitors' Center, and the overflow Stake Center.
+Parking attendants will guide you to available spots.

 Nearby Places (10 total)